dclenz/edge_usr/docs/chapters/install/edge.rst

 Installation
 ============
-This chapter describes the installation of EDGE and its dependencies.
+This chapter describes the manual installation of EDGE and its dependencies from scratch.
+If you are looking for an automated installation, consider skipping to sub-section `Singularity Bootstrap`_ or EDGE's support for cloud infrastructure in Sec. :doc:`../setup/cloud`.

 Examples
 --------